LTUC/amman-dotnet-401d2/Curriculum/Class05/Lab.md

 ## Program Specifications
 - Have at least 3 different abstract classes
 - Have at least 3 layers of inheritance
+- Have at least 6 concrete animals
 - Have at least 2 abstract methods (make sure you override them)
 - Have at least 2 abstract Properties (make sure you override them)
 - Have at least 2 virtual methods (make sure you override them)
 - Have at least 2 virtual properties (make sure you override them)

-- Your (digital) drawing of your zoo diagram should be clearly labeled of which classes
+- Your (digital) drawing of your zoo diagram should be clearly labeled

 ## Example